jac377/first-repository/README.md

-# startup

-Budgeting app that can assist families with their budget.<br>
-Practicing new skills and changing this line again.<br>

 # Purpose

 The purpose of this reposityory will be for me to create and practice documenting my learning through the course of CS 260. <br>